Home safety: Around the house

 Place car seats, carriers and rockers on the floor.
 Placing car seats, carriers and rockers on furniture can result in a very serious injury to your child.
 Because your child can wiggle, kick and roll, they can cause these carriers to move and fall off the furniture.

 Bolt safety gates to the wall at the top and bottom of the stairs.
-Pressure gates can easily become separated from the wall if a baby or toddler pushes on them.
-Make sure to use gates that come with screws and bolts at the top and bottom of the stairs.
+Use gates that come with screws and bolts at the top and bottom of the stairs.
+If you use pressure-mounted gates, use them only at the bottom of stairs, never at the top.
+This is because pressure gates can become separated from the wall if a baby or toddler pushes on them.

 Place cribs, beds and other furniture away from windows and balconies.
 Babies are always curious.
 They have climbed onto window ledges, pushed out window screens, and climbed over balcony railings.
 Placing furniture away from windows and balcony railings will help reduce the chance of your infant falling.
 Make sure to install window stops or guards on windows above the second storey.